-Research communication, sometimes called ‘science communication’, involves communicating your research in an engaging and understandable way to those outside of academia.
+Research communication can sometimes called ‘science communication’ too.
+It involves communicating your research in an engaging and understandable way to those outside of academia.
 But it goes beyond just communicating your final article or results, it’s about managing communication with stakeholders throughout the entire research process.
 As a Sense about Science guide recommends, ‘Involve the public.
 And involve them early’.

 Research communication is important for several reasons, not least because it’s about giving back to society and demonstrating the value of research that public funds often support.